PunchThrough/bean-docs/src/getting-started/tech-specs.md

 * Maximum Operating Voltage Range: 2.0 to 3.6V. *Note: Below 2.6V, the blue and green LEDs may not turn on.*
 * Operating Temperature Range: -40°C to 85°C

-## Bean+

-{{{img_rel this 'bean-plus-diagram.jpg' 'Bean+ features'}}}

-### Features

-__Rechargeable LiPo:__ It's easy to keep Bean+ going.
-The included lithium polymer battery charges via Micro USB, so power is never out of reach.

-__Grove Connectors:__ Just connecting a couple of components?
-Bean+ has two built-in Grove ports for easy and quick component connection.

-__Addon Board Support:__ We make addon boards to add more functionality to your Bean+.
-If you want to connect your own parts, you can assemble and plug in your custom addon board.

-__Dual-Voltage Operation:__ Bean+ operates at a user-selectable 3.3V or 5V.
-No more adding logic level converters just to talk to your fancy graphic LCD.

-### Microcontroller Specifications

-* 16 MHz operating frequency
-* 16 accessible I/O pins
-* 6 analog input pins
-* 4 PWM pins

-### Electrical Specifications

-Bean+ can be powered from the included rechargeable battery or directly from a USB cable.
-It supports 2 operating voltages: 5V and 3.3V.

-* Operating Voltage Range (Battery): TBA
-* Operating Voltage Range (USB): TBA
-* Maximum Current @ 5V: TBA
-* Maximum Current @ 3.3V: TBA
-* Operating Temperature Range: -40°C to 85°C

-### RF Specifications

-* Maximum Output Power: 8dBm
-* Maximum Range: 200 m
-* Typical Range: 150 m